snorkypie/react-netlify-identity-gotrue/README.md

 Once you have the `NetlifyIdentityContext` correctly wrapping your React tree, you should be all set to begin using `useIdentityContext`!
 Read on!

+`NetlifyIdentityContext` takes one more prop called `useCookie` that enables the gotrue backend to set a jwt access cookie which in turn enables RBAC functionallity on Netlify.
+The `useCookie` prop takes three different arguments; `"session"`, falsey or non-falsy where `"session"` sets a session cookie, any falsy value disables the cookie and any other truthy value sets a persistent cookie.
+In most cases you just want to pass `useCookie={true}`.

 ## Usage

 By installing the Context at the root of your site (above), you can leverage the `identity` object _anywhere_ in your site.
 It looks like this: